goatwu1993/pre-commit-example/README.md

 ## What is git hook

-Git hooks is a git's build-in synergy.
+Git hooks is a git's built-in synergy.
 Whenever a particular git event occurs, a script may be called.

 ## Example 1